Ace Natural supplies organic produce from a 20,000 sq ft (1,900 m²) warehouse

-Ace Natural, a regional distributor of organic produce, switched from solid waste haulers to dispose of organic waste to a liquid food composter (LFC) installed on their property.
-The LFC biologically decomposes solids into grey water that drains into sanitary sewer lines.
-The move to the LFC eliminated the space, labor and odor associated with solid waste storage and the disposal cost of trucking the solid waste.
-At the same time, the LFC spares the environment of the methane and 100+ tons per year of carbon dioxide, the waste previously emitted when decomposing on land.
+Ace Natural, a regional distributor of organic produce, switched from solid waste haulers to dispose of organic waste to an LFC Bio-Digester installed on their property.
+The LFC Bio-Digester biologically decomposes solids into grey water that drains into sanitary sewer lines.
+The move to LFC eliminated the space, labor and odor associated with solid waste storage and the disposal cost of trucking the solid waste.
+At the same time, the bio-digester spares the environment of the methane and 100+ tons per year of carbon dioxide, the waste previously emitted when decomposing on land.

 “Previously, we collected and wrapped outdated and damaged produce on pallets, stored it in the warehouse refrigerator, and shipped it weekly to a solids composting facility, at significant cost,” says Eddie Rodriquez, warehouse manager, adding, “Our LFC eliminates these costs and frees up valuable refrigerator space.”

 Manufactured by Power Knot LLC of San Jose, CA, the model LFC-300 bio-digester uses natural microbes and enzymes, along with automated infusions of hot and cold water in the presence of oxygen, to aerobically turn solid food into liquid that drains continuously into ordinary municipal waste piping.
 Food waste can be added to the unit at any time and requires about 24 hours to become wastewater, allowing the company to dispose of up to 1,200 lb.
 (540 kg) of solid waste per day.